-This redevelopment plan responds to the objective for integrating different land uses and removing physical barriers between them by permitting a wider range of commercial uses and allowing on-street parking.
+This redevelopment plan responds to the objective for integrating different land uses and removing physical barriers between them by permitting a wider range of land uses for the reuse of the former municipal complex.
+The plan also requires parking areas to be connected and the provision of an access easement and driveway to the adjoining redevelopment area located to the south.